 I did notice that the rotor on the rear passenger side wheel was not smooth to the touch and had several deep grooves.

 I used this manual to help guide me through the brake pad replacement.

 Before jacking up the car I put wheel blocks on the front wheels to make sure my Escape would not roll.
 Then I used four floor jacks, two by each rear wheel under the frame, to make sure my Escape would not fall.
-I used two floor jacks at each wheel so if one jack would fail the other will still keep the Escape from falling.
+I used double jacks at each wheel so if one jack failed the other will still keep the car from falling.

-I started by looking at the rear passenger side wheel, that is the one that is making the metallic noise.
+I started by looking at the rear passenger side wheel, that was the one that was making the metallic noise.
 You can see the grooves in the rear passenger side brake rotor.

 Once the pins are removed you need to slide the caliper off of the rotor.
 This may take a little persuasion as the caliper may be rusted in place.

 Deceitful Brake Pads

 As you can see, in my situation my brake pads still have brake pad material attached to them.
 I am not sure why these brake pads caused the grooves in my rotor so I am going to replace them anyway.

 Remove the brake pads; they are just held in place by metal clips.
 You need to suspend the brake caliper so that it does not put undue stress on the rubber brake line.

 Next, you have to remove the rotor.
 The first thing you have to do is remove the expletive clips.
 Those metal clips on the studs that are holding the rotor on.
 I call them expletive clips because, most likely, when you are trying to remove these clips, you will hurt your fingers and yell an expletive!
 You can just clip these off with a good pair of wire cutters and discard them, they are not needed and were just put there to hold the rotors on during the assembly process.
 Notice this picture shows the brake caliper is not removed.
 This was a mistake; I forgot to take a picture of the rotor with the brake caliper removed.